fossxo/fossxo-gdd/source/introduction.rst

 and future.
 Each environment has a strong visual theme and complementary soundtrack.

-FossXO is free, open source, and no contains no annoying advertisements.
+FossXO is free, open-source, and no contains no annoying advertisements.
 It runs on Windows, Mac, and Linux.
 The game launches Summer 2020.

 =========================